Find a Doctor Disclaimer

-Colleen Kelly, MD, FACG, is a gastroenterologist with Lifespan Physician Group Gastroenterology at its East Providence location and at the Center for Women’s Gastrointestinal Medicine.
+Colleen Kelly, MD, FACG, is a gastroenterologist with Lifespan Physician Group Gastroenterology in East Providence.
 She is an associate professor of medicine at The Warren Alpert Medical School of Brown University and a faculty member in the fellowship pathway in women’s gastrointestinal diseases at The Warren Alpert Medical School of Brown University.
 She received a medical degree from Ohio State University in Columbus, Ohio, completed a residency in internal medicine at Boston Medical Center, and completed a fellowship in gastroenterology at The Warren Alpert Medical School of Brown University.
 She is a fellow of the American College of Gastroenterology.

 Dr. Kelly has been an active participant in the Rhode Island Pelvic Floor Network and led the irritable bowel syndrome and motility effort at Women & Infants Hospital before moving to Lifespan.
 She is nationally recognized in the field of gut flora and its implication in recurrent C. difficile infection.
 The focus of her research and clinical practice is fecal microbiota transplant (FMT) and she has assisted many physicians and institutions in developing FMT protocols.